 “But if you are asking about Ahto’s personality, then, goodness, I don’t know.
 I can guess, and I’ve tried to do that in the film.
 But who knows what the truth really is.”

-Cover: Kõu and Ahto Valter.
-Read more from the Estonian Film Magazine.
+Cover: Kõu and Ahto Valter. * This article was originally published on 16 November 2018 and lightly edited on 23 September 2021.
+Read more about Estonian films from the Estonian Film Magazine.
 The Estonian Film Magazine is published since 2013, twice a year, by the Estonian Film Institute.
 Every issue informs the readers on the news about the Estonian film productions, publishes reviews of new titles and interviews with film professionals.